ajaxray/docker-compose-laravel/README.md

 git clone https://github.com/ajaxray/docker-compose-laravel.git /tmp/docker-compose-laravel
 ```

+> If you want to try with fresh Laravel project, check "Starting with fresh Laravel" below in Notes section before proceeding to the next step.

 #### 2. Copy required files to your project
-_If you want to try with fresh Laravel project, check "Starting with fresh Laravel" below in Notes section before proceeding to this step._

 Now, copy `docker-compose.yml` file and `docker` directory to project root of your laravel application
 ```shell script